 Once your game is removed from the schedule it will be up to your opponents whether to take a win via forfeit or work with you on a reschedule.
 Please refer to the Conflict Resolution Policy for detailed information.

-Rainout Games will be made up League Sundays or Fridays, August 23, September 6, 13, and 20, 27.
+Rainouts will be placed on either Tuesdays, Thursdays, or one of the designated Sundays, (September 18th or 25th).
 All listed Rainout Dates may be utilized for any reschedule deemed necessary by the League Coordinator.
-Conflict reschedules are not permitted to utilize Fridays.
 Please mark your calendar now for all rainout dates, your team will likely be scheduled to play on some and possibly all listed dates.
 Youth Sports Office initiated reschedules may be made for any reason, such as rain, heat, power outage…etc. Administrative reschedules will be placed on regular season dates or rainout reschedule dates.

 If more rainouts occur than rainout dates, schedules will be revised to accommodate the needed space for games.
 Teams are expected to be prepared to play as needed.
 If a team is unable to supply the minimum 7 players for a rescheduled game, the team must follow the Conflict Resolution Policy to attempt a reschedule.